The Melbourne Isolation is tough for everyone, but even tougher for the frequent traveller who is accustomed to being on and off planes most weeks.

-These are some simple tips and tricks to avoid boredom and stay entertained during this time.
+These are some simple tips and tricks to avoid boredom and stay entertained in Melbourne during this time.

 Start a personal journal.
 It will help on too many levels to mention.
 Even if you only manage a sentence a day, write something.